mostro20/museumkit/README.md

 # MuseuKit: Alat Digital Terbuka untuk Museum dan Seniman

-EN - museumkit - a toolkit for small museums and practioners in Indonesia.
+EN - museumkit - a toolkit for small museums and practitioners in Indonesia.
 IN - MuseuKit: Alat Digital Terbuka untuk Museum dan Seniman

 ## About the repository / Tentang repositori